 - A great UI designer

 Since the filter option is essentially a questionnaire, which can be shown to a shopper using a simple form.
 You could choose to construct this form in HTML.
-But honestly I’d go with a form builder plugin.
+But honestly, I’d go with a form builder plugin.
 It’s a time and cost-effective option.
 The Gravity Forms plugin, is a great fit for this job.
 However, I’m not overly thrilled about the User Interface it provides.
 You see, the user interface is quite subjective.
 So based on your requirements, you’ll need to contact a great UI designer (*cough* could be us *cough*, ahem ahem).

 Prerequisite: Add Attributes to WooCommerce Products